abelsonlive/particle/readme.md

 p = Particle('~/particle.yml')
 ```
-This one function will read in your configuration file, set it as an environmental variable (`PARTICLE_CONFIG_PATH`), build a Twitter list of the the handles you want to follow, and insert a stable facebook API key (more on all this below).
+This one function will read in your configuration file, build a Twitter list of the the handles you want to follow, and insert a stable facebook API key (more on all this below).

 Now you're all set to run `particle`:
 ```